How to avoid overtraining – the best tips

 So if you want to increase your performance continuously, you need to know how long your body needs to recover after a workout:

-- Creatine phosphate is a very fast energy supplier who reacts within a few minutes.
+- Creatine phosphate is a very fast energy supplier that reacts within a few minutes.

 - Glycogen storage takes several hours.